HKUST-KnowComp/LMPNN/README.md

 NELL-betae
 NELL-q2b
 ```
-We rearange them into different subfolders
+Then, we rearange them into different subfolders
 ```
 mkdir betae-dataset
 mv *betae betae-dataset